 GOOGLE DYNAMIC REMARKETING

 Our website uses Google Remarketing, a service of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google").
 This service uses cookies and similar technologies to display personalized advertising messages on websites that work with Google.
 Cookies and similar technologies are also used to perform the analysis of website usage as a basis for the creation of interest-based advertisements.
 The data arising in this context can be transmitted by Google to a server in the USA for evaluation and stored there.
-In the event that personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield.
+In the event that personal data is transferred to the USA, Google is bound by Standard Contractual Clauses drafted by the EU Commission for the protection of personal data.

 If you use a Google Account, depending on the settings in your Google Account, Google may link your Google web and App browsing history to your Google Account and use information from your Google Account to personalize ads.
 If you don't want this association with your Google Account, you'll need to log out of Google before you can access our contact page.